Hidden Gem Japanese Ski Resorts

 You’d think because Sahoro has a Club Med and we’ve rated it as a top family friendly ski resort in Japan, that you wouldn’t include it on a list of hidden gems.
 Most of the Japanese and Club Med folks stay on-piste, so generally fresh tracks are reasonably easy to come by.

-Shiga Kogen has been well and truly discovered, but it has retained a lot of its Japanese culture, and it seems to attract a mostly piste skiing crowd, so it still has some lure for powder hounds.
+Shiga Kogen has been well and truly discovered, but it has retained a lot of its Japanese culture, and it seems to attract a mostly piste skiing crowd, so it still has plenty of lure for powder hounds.

 No Longer a Secret Japanese Ski Resort